 We hold auditions for all our groups at the beginning of the academic year primarily, but we do re-open auditions at the beginning of term 2 for additional members!

 We also hold group specific workshops to develop and improve various a cappella skills such as arranging, dynamics, blending, beatboxing, tuning and many more aspects.
-We’ve even invited many well-known musicians in to work with us such as select members from the likes of the Sons of Pitches and the King Singers, as well as other people well-known to the a cappella community.
+We’ve even previously invited many well-known musicians in to work with us such as select members from the likes of the Sons of Pitches and the Swingles, as well as other people well-known to the a cappella community.

 • The Leamingtones - the founding pop competition group